zzdzr/Fun2/README.md

 > - Integrated reinforcement learning with **Monte Carlo Tree Search (MCTS) in a continuous spatial action space**, combined with geometric transformation (**affine transformation**) to jointly optimize sampling and trajectory planning while enabling cross-sample or cross-condition comparability.
 > - Quantitatively characterize the dynamic changes for the trajectory-like chromatin structures.
 > [!NOTE]
-> - The project is **actively updating**, feedback and issues are welcome — I will continue to improve and update the repository regularly.
+> - The project is actively updating, feedback and issues are welcome — I will continue to improve and update the repository regularly.
 ---

 # Table of Contents